Recoskie/JDasm/docs/Machine.md

 <br />

 Apple does not like people building emulators.
-So they made it that the binary is checked before it loads, for if it jump a core to manually generated codes.
-Which is called JIT compilation.
+So they made it that the binary is checked before it loads, for if it jumps a core to manually generated codes, which is called JIT compilation.
+They also eliminate any workaround that allows you to get the CPU to run bytes you write to RAM as code.

 <br />

 Nothing is stopping anyone from looking at any part of the IOS system.
 Thus decoding any part to what it does.
-If you wish to spend the time to dissemble ARM core codes, from the ARM code map, or use a ARM disassembler.
+Suppose you wish to spend the time to disassemble ARM core codes from the ARM code map or use an ARM disassembler.

 <br />

-Taking the IOS system apart makes it easy to built a jail break, however, it is a long, and slow process.
+Taking the IOS system apart makes it easy to build a jailbreak; however, it is a long and slow process.

 <br />

-<strong>Microsoft even created windows RT.
-Which is a complete recompilation of windows.
-Allowing windows to run on ARM cores.
-However all x86 Microsoft programs could not be loaded on Windows ARM.</strong>
+<strong>Microsoft even created Windows RT, which is a complete recompilation of windows.
+Allowing Windows to run on ARM cores.
+However, all x86 Microsoft programs could not be loaded on Windows ARM.</strong>

 <br />

-It required every developer to recompile their code into ARM machine code.
-As windows does not translate binary code in EXE files.
-Actually no operating system does.
-It is expected that the CPU runs the binary code without error by Architecture type.
+It required every developer to recompile their code into ARM machine code as windows does not translate binary code in EXE files.
+It is expected that the CPU runs the binary code without error by the Architecture type.

 <br />

-<strong>Unlike x86 where there is a binary operation, for everything.</strong> ARM focuses on doing things in software with a smaller instruction set.
-Which is why we call a <stong>x86 core a CISC core, and a ARM an RISC core</stong>.
+<strong>Unlike x86, where there is a binary operation for everything.</strong> ARM focuses on doing things in software with a smaller instruction set.
+This is why we call an <stong>x86 core a CISC core and an ARM a RISC core</stong>.

 <br />